stratosonde/docs/_posts/2025-11-23-htc1015-lto-temperature-characterization.md

 This isn't a manufacturing defect or a design flaw—it's physics.
 Lithium ions cannot hop between lattice sites when thermal energy is insufficient.
 Liquid electrolytes cannot conduct ions when they're transitioning to glass.
 Charge transfer reactions cannot proceed when activation barriers are insurmountable.

-The StratoSonde power architecture doesn't try to defeat physics—it works *with* the constraints:
+The Stratosonde power architecture doesn't try to defeat physics—it works *with* the constraints:

 - **2S configuration** provides voltage margin when individual cells sag under load
 - **Supercapacitor buffer** decouples high-current loads from high-resistance battery